Nursing and the March of Dimes

 Dr. Regan received the award for her research Development of an elaborated coding system to score intrapartum conceptions of risk about childbirth.
 Her study sought to develop an instrument to measure labor and delivery nurses' conceptions of risk about childbirth.

-Recent CNE activities
+3 new CNE activities

 We're always looking to improve our nursing education resources.
 Send us your comments, criticisms or suggestions.